 Critical Race Theorists have long been concerned with the dangers inherent to legal reform.
 Drawing on their insights, we should approach the struggle for non-reformist reforms not as a search for some self-evident formula, but as a practice that requires close and disciplined engagement with the social and economic conditions we seek to change.

 Amna Akbar’s recent article on non-reformist reforms foregrounds a question that the LPE movement often bypasses: namely, how might systemic social change occur in the 21st century?
-However, in considering this question, the article erases nearly fifty years of theory-work between when André Gorz introduced the concept in the 1960s and when Akbar picks up the story.
-The experience of those fifty years and the theoretical reflections they generated have much to teach the legal left as it recovers the notion of non-reformist reform.
+However, in considering this question, the article erases nearly fifty years of theory-work, which has much to teach the legal left as it recovers the notion of non-reformist reform.